bsl546/energym/docs/sources/add_model.rst

 ^^^^^^^^^^^^^^^^^^

 We provide in the directory scripts a Python script *create_eplus_env.py*.
 Edit this file putting your Energyplus path and the EnergyplusToFMU path.
-You may also edit the pythoncom variable depending on your platform and wether you rendered E+toFMU python3 compatible or not.
+You may also edit the pythoncom variable depending on your platform.

 Then, in a command line, type::

     python create_eplus_env.py -src <folder_name>

 You may want to provide a weather file with the option -wf.
-By default, all weather files from the wf folder of your model are considered and a fmu is created to each.
+By default, you must have at least a weather wile called weather.epw in the weather folder.

 If the compilation is successful, models are added to the fmus folder of your model.